 - Requesting for an additional opportunity to take an exam

-- Each request must include the name, address, telephone number, e-mail address and registration number and /or student number of the applicant; without this information a request will not be processed.
+- Each request must include the name, address, telephone number, e-mail address and student number (and /or registration number) of the applicant; without this information a request will not be processed.
 Anyone submitting a request should also state the reason for their request.

-- All requests should be submitted by e-mail:
+- All requests (with the exception of exemptions) should be submitted by e-mail: firstname.lastname@example.org

 - For the admission procedure (pre)master we refer you to the information on the website of the program concerned.

 For questions about the status of your application please contact: email@example.com

 A request to the Examination Board is dealt within six working weeks.